khulaifi95/ACS/Project/Report/Report.md

 We first present the construction of a reinforcement learning environment in PyBullet.
 Bullet is a physics simulation engine which is widely used for games, robotics and reinforcement learning.
 Newest version of the engine provides a simplified API in Python.
 The engine plays a key role in simulation and rendering in this project.
 No graphical user interface is supported in the control of software developed in this project.

 We consider the environment to be consisted of three main objects: the self-controllable puck, the ice sheet and other stones in the same form of the puck.
 The models are created in unified robotic description format, i.e. *.urdf* files.
 Basically, it describes all the necessary properties of a robot for collision and physics simulation.
 The sheet with icy surface is a resized anatomy to the real curling court, with three vertical walls blocking objects out of the designated area.
 The aspect ratio of the slide is 1:10.
 Two houses are located at both ends of the sheet, which are composed of 4 concentric circles with radii of 0.15m, 0.61m, 1.22m and 1.83m.
 Other components of the sheet is simplified for more efficient experiments.
 The friction on the sheet is the most important invariant physical property that could affect the curling play.
-Considering the simultaneous rotation and sliding of the stone, we set both the lateral and rotational friction coefficient of the sheet according to
+Considering the simultaneous rotation and sliding of the stone, we set both the lateral and rotational friction coefficient of the sheet according to empirical statistics.
 Notice the centre of home base is set as the origin in coordinate system.

+The stones used by both teams are in the same form except colours.
+Geometrically, the stone is a short cylinder with rounded edges.
+The flat running surface at the bottom is about 3/4 of the outer diameter.
+We ignore the handle on real stones to build it in a regular shape.
+To improve the effectiveness of visual input, the friendly and opposite stones are painted with black and 50% grey materials which can be easily distinguished in the white background of the ice sheet.
+The weight of each stone is set to be about 18 kg.
+In every simulation, the stones are randomly positioned on the path to the house.